let's not eat ourselves

 there comes a time where we gotta consider whether it is strategically expedient to whip off our shirts, reveal the white, black, green and red painted on our naked bodies and yell, “free, free palestine!” sometimes you gotta realise that you’re in handcuffs and smile with a hairpin behind your teeth.

-mamdani’s policies are socialist without shame. he has openly refused capitalism on cnn by finessing . the presentation of his ideas into public discourse via somewhere as internationally recognised as new york is tactically crucial. we are fighting a war that needs to be won on many fronts. we have been losing for far too long. i’m a massive supporter of saying whatever the fuck you gotta say to make it home. if mamdani’s victory reveals anything, it’s that its time; time to understand the environment beyond theory, maneouvre in ways to further our aims, engage with people beyond digital audience and discern when a fight needs to be won by thumbs in the coliseum and when the fight just needs to be fucking won.
+there is a revolutionary purism i see online, often without visible action. we are fighting a war that needs to be won on many fronts. we have been losing for too long. i’m a supporter of saying whatever the fuck you gotta say to achieve your goal—especially in the vi. the overton window is positioned in a way where any politician sympathetic to the palestinian struggle will only be able to express it through dog-whistles. if mamdani’s democratic victory reveals anything, it’s that its time; time to understand the environment beyond theory, maneouvre in ways to further our aims, engage with people beyond digital audience and discern when a fight needs to be won by thumbs in the coliseum and when the fight just needs to be fucking won.

 in an interview on the breakfast club, mamdani was asked about the nypd budget. ideologically, i’m an abolitionist. my instinct in any conversation about police is to get rid of them altogether and re-direct all the funding into more robust social services and community-led safety initiatives.